Connecting to MS SQL Server from macOS / Mac OS X

 The easiest way to connect to MS SQL Server from Mac is with a JDBC (Java Database Connectivity) driver.
-Since Mac OS X comes with Java pre-installed, the only thing that needs to be downloaded is a suitable JDBC driver.
 There are two options for JDBC driver.
 Once is the open source jTDS driver.
 The other is the JDBC driver from Microsoft.

 If you would like to proceed with writing your own programs to access SQL Server, check out

 the documentation for the jTDS driver to get started: